Linaro/qa-reports-known-issues/README.md

 of environments.
 Environment slugs should come from SQUAD instance
 * known_issues - list of actual tests to highlight.
 Each known issue should contain the following fields:
-    * environments - list of environment slugs or architectures defined in the project
+    * environments - list of environments to apply known issue to
+    * projects - list of projects to apply known issue to
+    * matrix_apply - list of projects/environments to apply known issue to
     * notes - free form text
     * url - optional URL to be used in SQUAD UI
     * test_name - name of the test to highlight.
 It should include the suite name